knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 ![Panic mode over time](/blog/articles/images/panic.png)

-Let's describe inde tail what we see above.
+Let's describe in detail what we see above.
 Initially when the ksvc is deployed there is no traffic and one pod is created by default for verification reasons.

 Until the pod is up we have:
 ```bash